 Joining the sixth form at Ripon Grammar School gives students the opportunity to develop themselves as successful independent learners within a supportive school environment.

-The sixth form office oversees the transition from Key Stage 4 to the sixth form.
-A comprehensive induction programme is provided for students prior to entering the sixth form.
+The Sixth Form Team oversees the transition from Key Stage 4 to the sixth form and a comprehensive induction programme is provided for students prior to entering the sixth form.

 In the sixth form students are prepared for their next step, whether that is going to university or into the world of work, and taught by dedicated and inspirational teachers who support them to achieve outstanding academic results.

 Academic success is the cornerstone of Ripon Grammar’s sixth form experience.
 In an increasingly challenging and competitive world, the academic qualifications our sixth form students achieve are both necessary and valuable.
 However, life in the sixth form offers so much more: an abundance of extra-curricular activities, opportunities and a fun, caring and vibrant community that help form well-rounded students.

-Central to the support structure for our sixth formers is the role of form tutors.
-Students are divided into tutor groups and register with their form tutors twice daily.
+Central to the support structure for our sixth form is the role of form tutors, with students are divided into tutor groups, registering with their form tutors twice daily.
 In addition to the important support and guidance provided by these tutors, some students will be offered an additional mentor with whom they will have opportunities to meet to discuss their progress.